-Panel A of Table 1 presents estimates of the impacts of nonattainment on various annual plant-level outcomes from Equation (2).
-Power plants located in nonattainment counties experienced decreases in pollution-unadjusted total factor productivity (PU-TFP) and output relative to plants located in attainment counties (Panel A, cols.
-1, 2).
-The estimated coefficients are statistically significant and large in magnitude.
-The negative effect of nonattainment on PU-TFP is due to the fact that declines in plant output were not fully offset by adjustments in inputs (cols.
-3-5).
-In practice, investment in plant generating capacity is essentially irreversible.45 Similarly, the number of employees required to operate a plant is largely independent of output levels.46 Meanwhile, reductions in plant output may have increased input fuel use per MWh of generation because the new production levels are technically sub-optimal or because plants facing nonattainment may be forced to adjust output levels more frequently.
+Panel A of Table 1 indicates that power plants located in nonattainment counties experienced a 16% decrease in pollution-unadjusted total factor productivity (PU-TFP) and a 23% decrease in output relative to plants located in attainment counties.42 The negative and statistically significant effect of nonattainment on PU-TFP is due to the fact that declines in plant output were not fully offset by adjustments in inputs.
+In practice, investment in plant generating capacity is essentially irreversible.43 Similarly, the number of employees required to operate a plant is largely independent of output levels.44 Meanwhile, reductions in plant output may have increased input fuel use per MWh of generation because the new production levels are technically sub-optimal or because plants facing nonattainment may be forced to adjust output levels more frequently.